ralese/docs/source/Apis/vendor_category.rst

    Content-Type: application/x-www-form-urlencoded
    Authorization: Bearer 12d3ee8b78ea8d4d09175ebf65c25584d7b269b2

-The response will be a JSON object with a key called :py:class:`vendors`.
-This will be set to an array of vendor objects, each of which will contain the standard vendor attributes.
+The response will be a JSON array with a key called :py:class:`vendors`.
+This will be set to an object of vendor arrays, each of which will contain the standard vendor attributes.

 .. csv-table::
    :header: "Name", "Type", "Description"